-The HUMBLER - 50w Power Attenuator by The Nocturne Brain
+The Nocturne HUMBLER - 50w Power Attenuator

 Is your favorite tube amp too loud for that edge of breakup you like?
 Is your sound tech getting mad at your stage level every time you switch the amp to "on"?
 Do you wanna turn up your amp at home to push those tubes but dont want to become homeless?

 THE HUMBLER power attenuator for amps rated 50w or less.
 This design has been focused on preserving a more transparent response compared to some attenuators that suck your tone, especially higher frequencies.

 Passive power attenuators dont react to an audio signal equally to how a speaker reacts (as the attenuator is turned up, the speaker cone travel is reduced) so the use of an attenuator can impact what we are hearing though the amp when employed.
 A power attenuator is an imperfect but practical mechanism for reducing volume without losing tone.
 To guitarists, “Loud” ALWAYS sounds the best, but using a power attenuator gives you a useful tool to aid your achieving good tones at levels that keep the club owners, home owners, neighbors and h.o.w. venues happy that you may perform at.
 Scaling back some of that SPL and readjusting your amp and pedal settings to optimize your sound and dynamics may even inspire a new muse in your playing.